Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as Pennsylvania State University-Penn State New Kensington.
-If your SAT or ACT score are competitive, you'll be competitive for these schools also.
+If your SAT or ACT score is competitive, you'll be competitive for these schools also.

 SchoolLocationSATACT

-University of Colorado Colorado Springs University of Colorado Colorado Springs, CO114025
+University of Colorado Colorado Springs Colorado Springs, CO 1140 25

 More Competitive